HyperRays/Fish-DS/README.md

 # Installation

-Make sure you have docker installed run `docker compose up` this will set up the docker container and start it since the image is quite large it may take up to 20 min
+Make sure you have docker installed.

+run `docker compose up` this will set up the docker container and start it since the image is quite large it may take up to 20 min